 I believe we as moms all have unique God-given passions and interests outside of motherhood.
 These may even be closely related to being a mom but motherhood is a ministry and a season of its own.

 7 – You Become a Better Mom

 When you make time for you and just you, something powerful happens… you lose mom-resentment.
 You know those thoughts that creep in and tell you how you could do this or that if you didn’t have a house full of kids… or one kid.

-I know, I know it doesn’t feel right when we think those thoughts or even when I just talked about them but all moms think them from time to time.
+I know, I know it doesn’t feel right when we think those thoughts or even when I just talked about them but all moms think about them from time to time.

 But here’s what happens when you give consistent time for you… all you.
 The resentment fades, you feel more fulfilled as a person outside of being a mom, and you actually feel more tuned in to your kid’s needs.